spidernet-io/spiderpool/README.md

   different subnets.

 * Collect resources in real time, especially for solving IP leakage or slow collection, which may make new pod fail to assign IP addresses.

-* By SpiderSubnet feature, it could automatically create new ippool for application who needs fixed IP address, and retrieve the ippool when application is deleted.
-Especially, the created ippool could automatically scale up or down the IP number when the replica number of application changes.
-That could reduce the administrator workload.

 * Support to reserve IP who will not be assigned to any pod.